wbean1/wbean1.info/content/posts/hello-world.md

 I do web app technology stuff for a little company called [John Deere](http://www.deere.com).

 Most of my hobbies also involve tinkering with technology.
-I like to do pinball, poker, legos, & biking.
+I enjoy pinball, poker, & biking with friends.
+You might also find me at the [Quad Cities Linux User Group](http://qclug.org).

 I have a beautiful wife and twin 5-year-old daughters.
-We spend time horsing around the neighborhood, camping, hiking, swimming, being loud, and, in general, laughing & loving.
+We spend time horsing around the neighborhood, camping, hiking, swimming, being loud, building with legos and, in general, laughing & loving.

 We are a happy and thankful peoples, and I hope you, dear reader, find yourself in similar overall spirits.

+{{< figure src="/family.jpg" title="the fam" width="300px" >}}